 A Big Brothers Big Sisters study compared children who were paired with a mentor to those who were placed on a waiting list.

 Researchers found that after 18 months of spending time with their Big Brother or Sister, the children were:

-Generations United maintains a directory of intergenerational programs, but it is not comprehensive.
+Generations United maintain a database of more than 800 intergenerational programs throughout the U.S., but it is not comprehensive.
 A good way to find a local program is to contact community organizations in your area that work with children and ask about volunteer opportunities.
 Depending on what age you are looking for, contact libraries, schools and colleges, senior centers, hospitals, churches, homeless shelters, daycare and after-school programs.

 If you can’t find a program, maybe you can help an organization start an intergenerational program.
 What a gift that could be for so many young and old in your community.

 Plan Well to Live Well